snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ![Screenshot that shows Connection creation screen for Microsoft Graph Connector for ServiceNow Knowledge](media/servicenow-knowledge-create-page.png "Add Microsoft Graph Connector for ServiceNow Knowledge")

 1. **Display Name:**
-   - Enter a name to identify the connector.
-This display name will help users recognize the source in Copilot and search results.
+   - To help users recognize the source in Copilot and search results, enter a name to identify the connector.
    - A default name is provided, but you can customize it to suit your organization's needs.

 2. **Data Source URL:**